blaxel-templates/template-langgraph-py/README.md

 ## ✨ Features

-- Interactive conversational interface
+- Interactive conversational interface with workflow orchestration
+- Graph-based agent execution with state management
 - Tool integration support (including weather and search capabilities)
 - Streaming responses for real-time interaction
-- Built on LangGraph for efficient agent orchestration
+- Built on LangGraph for sophisticated agent workflows and decision-making
+- Conditional routing and multi-step reasoning capabilities
 - Easy deployment and integration with Blaxel platform

 ## 🚀 Quick Start